 Signed review by Peter Thorne, CICS-NC

 This piece represents an important area of the outcomes of the WCRP OSC meeting.
 I have a number of suggestions which, if enacted, would in my opinion strengthen the piece or help clarify to the intended generalist audience the intended meaning.
 To hopefully make this process easier minor comments are tracked changes and major comments (the vast majority) comment bubbles in your original word document, which the editors were kind enough to provide.

+We appreciate the obvious time and effort you wput into this thoughtful review.
+This is a different way of replying to review comments than I am used to.
+Since I cannot find a way to cut/paste all the bubble comments into the other reply comment file we will make reply comments here with change track and comment bubbles, but the actual revisions will be included in the next version of the manuscript document.
+While I’m all for trying a new way to review and revise manuscripts, I see one problem with this form of a review.
+You added comments, as you read (I do this too), but did not remove them if after further reading, a comment is actually address further down the manuscript.
+In a point by point review, that the reviewer presumably would proofread before returning to the editor, those comments would be revised or removed as appropriate.
+In this way, I think a separate point-by-point review is ultimately more clear, and easier to respond to.

 I have two recommendations which I pull out to the front here which pertain to the document as a whole.
 These in part depend upon format restrictions which were unclear to me at time of review and therefore may be moot:

 It would greatly aid a non-specialist audience to have one or more figures in this piece (if allowed).
 The most obvious such figure would be a schematic that illustrated the processing from raw data through CDR construction / reanalysis to monitoring products.
 Precisely how to do this is, of course, a matter of taste to some extent.
 But I do feel that one or more schematic type figures may help to explain what in some places are quite complicated to novices aspects of the problem set making the paper as a whole more accessible.

+There’s no restriction against it.
+In fact it’s a good comment.
+However, off the top of my head, I’m not sure where to add such a graphic, or what it’s purpose might be.
+This comment will be put to all the co-authors for consideration